marq24/ha-evcc/README.md

 1. ~~Add a custom **integration** repository to HACS: [https://github.com/marq24/ha-evcc](https://github.com/marq24/ha-evcc)<br/>**Let me repeat**: This is an **HACS _integration_**, not an **HASS-IO _AddOn_**, so you need to have HACS installed, and you need to add this as custom **integration repository** to HACS.~~
 2. ~~Once the repository is added,~~ use the search bar and type `evcc☀️🚘- Solar Charging`
-3. Use the 3-dots at the right of the list entry (not at the top bar!) to download/install the custom integration - the latest release version is automatically selected.
+3. Use the 3-dots at the right of the list entry (not at the top bar!) to download/install the custom integration — the latest release version is automatically selected.
 Only select a different version if you have specific reasons.
-4. After you presses download and the process has completed, you must __Restart Home Assistant__ to install all dependencies
+4. After you press download and the process has completed, you must __Restart Home Assistant__ to install all dependencies
 5. Setup the evcc custom integration as described below (see _Step II: Adding or enabling the integration_)

   <!--1.
 In HACS Store, search for [***marq24/ha-evcc***]-->

 #### Option 2: manual steps

-1. Using the tool of choice open the directory (folder) for your HA configuration (where you find `configuration.yaml`).
+1. Using the tool of choice, open the directory (folder) for your HA configuration (where you find `configuration.yaml`).
 2. If you do not have a `custom_components` directory (folder) there, you need to create it.
 3. In the `custom_components` directory (folder) create a new folder called `evcc_intg`.
 4. Download _all_ the files from the `custom_components/evcc_intg/` directory (folder) in this repository.